CulturesSupports/Culture.Support/Readme.md

 - a crime atempt is not the same as do the truth with God
 - a psychological manipulation is not the same as bring value
 - a mental criminal task is not the same as operate for legal practice
-- a wrongfully self image is not the same as looking permanently
+- a wrongfully self image is not the same as looking good permanently
 - a feel of not having freedom is not the same as quality life
 - a return without warning is not the same as stopping threat
+- a return of repect will never be same as accepted
+- a return as friend is never a obligation
+-

 im here to code own pro daytime repository work
 -----------